MrymAlsayed23/senior/README.md

 # Senior Project
-each of of us must uplose its work
+each of of us must uplode its work
 Admin: Batool
 Owner: Zahra
 Customer: Maryam